 Input

-The charger works most efficiently when the input and output voltage differences are small.
+The large input voltage range is important because IP2326 is a boost converter (raises the input voltage): boosting works most efficiently when the input and output voltage differences are small.

 Fast Charge Input

-If you connect a USB power source with fast charge capabilities, IP2326 will request higher voltages in these scenarios:
+If you connect a USB power source with fast charge capabilities, IP2326 requests higher voltages in these scenarios:

 Battery Voltage Configuration Action